konawave/react-portfolio/README.md

 ## Description

 This is my portfolio for the work and skills I've developed thus far in my coding career.
+It incorporates React js, Node js, Express js,  and Bootstrap.

 Link to deployed application: [https://columbia-tech-blog-challenge-e13b3956448d.herokuapp.com/](https://konawave.github.io/react-portfolio/)